 - Faster recovery — CBD’s anti-inflammatory properties were acknowledged in a Canadian study.
 However, one should avoid smoking it after surgery!

-- Physical and mental health advantages
+- Physical and mental health advantages.

-- Overall better quality of life
+- Overall better quality of life.

 In short, the benefits of legalizing weed are priceless regarding our health.
 Here is a brief (yes, indeed) list of illnesses and conditions that can be treated with cannabis:

-Economic Benefits of Legalizing Weed
+5 Economic Benefits of Legalizing Weed

-High Employment Rates
+1. High Employment Rates

 The economic benefits of legalizing marijuana can be seen from the fact that this is one of the fastest-growing job markets.
-To be more precise, 250,000 people were employed in 2017 within this industry.
+To be more precise, 321,000 Americans are currently employed within this industry.